 - Professional degree holders such as Engineers, Doctors, CA, etc., their spouses and children.

-- Who hold visas for permanent immigration / resident visas for the US, UK, and Australia
+- Anyone who hold visas for permanent immigration / resident visas for the US, UK, and Australia

 - Individuals who have spent three years overseas and their spouses